catseye/Funicular/README.markdown

 *   Apple //e running AppleDOS under Linapple

-Funicular unifies and replaces the discrete, ad-hoc projects NetBSD-Gondola, FreeDOS-Gondola, and Amiga-Gondola.
+Funicular unifies and replaces the older, discrete, ad-hoc projects NetBSD-Gondola, FreeDOS-Gondola, and Amiga-Gondola, which are now deprecated.

 Quick Start
 -----------